CS341W-Admin/drive-thru/README.md

     *NOTE: Be certain to replace this — `[assignment repo URL]` — with your actual GitHub repo URL for this assignment, and **do not forget the trailing space and period**, which tells Git to use the current folder.
 For example:*
     > `git clone --single-branch --branch main https://github.com/CS122J/drive-thru-John-Doe .`

-5. Create a new branch called "dev-promises" and perform a check-out with the following one-line command:
+5. Create a new branch called "dev-drivethru" and perform a check-out with the following one-line command:
     ```
-    git checkout -b dev-promises
+    git checkout -b dev-drivethru
     ```
-**Conclusion:** You are now ready to work in the "dev-promises" branch of your local repository.
+**Conclusion:** You are now ready to work in the "dev-drivethru" branch of your local repository.
 When you have finished making code changes and are ready to submit this assignment, then proceed to *Submitting Your Code via GitHub* below.

 ## Submitting Your Code via GitHub

-1. Confirm that you're on the "dev-promises" branch.
-If you're not sure, then use the following commands to a) see what branch you're on, and b) switch to "dev-promises":
+1. Confirm that you're on the "dev-drivethru" branch.
+If you're not sure, then use the following commands to a) see what branch you're on, and b) switch to "dev-drivethru":
     ```
     git branch
-    git checkout dev-promises
+    git checkout dev-drivethru
     ```
 2. Make sure any new files have been added to the local repo.
 Use `git add`... to add files/folders selectively, or use the global command (trailing dot):
    ```